decoration 2

 A fair question - given that the entire premise of watching eSports and enjoying it as sporting entertainment depends on the viewer's engagement.
 It depends a lot on the game type and the scoring systems designed within the game's framework.

-Players compete individually or as teams in strategy-based games, requiring high skill, coordination, and strategic planning.
+Players compete individually or as teams in strategy-based games, requiring high skill, coordination, and strategic planning like in most popular table games.

 These games are broadcast live online, primarily on streaming platforms like Twitch and YouTube.
 Tournaments range from small local events to significant international championships with multi-million dollar prizes.
 The popularity of eSports is supported by a robust community of passionate fans who follow and engage with their favourite players and teams.
 Supporters will frequently subscribe to these platforms to follow their favourite gamers.